How Much Manchester City Made After Carabao Cup Final Win vs Arsenal

 What English media said about Semenyo after Carabao Cup final win

-The breakthrough arrived after the break.
-A mistake from Kepa Arrizabalaga allowed O’Reilly to pounce and head home from close range.
+The breakthrough arrived after the break, when a crucial mistake from goalkeeper Kepa Arrizabalaga allowed O’Reilly to pounce and head home from close range.

-Minutes later, he doubled the lead with a near-identical finish, this time meeting a precise cross from Matheus Nunes.
+Minutes later, the academy youngster doubled the lead with a near-identical finish, this time meeting a precise cross from Matheus Nunes.

 Watch Man City's triumph over Arsenal on YouTube: